SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

     code-block-item --> declaration | expression | statement

+When using pipes,
+keep the number of items in each alternative small for readability.
+The most common case is that each alternative is either a single literal or a single syntactic category, although that's not always possible.

 On the other hand, consider the grammar of a control transfer statement:

     control-transfer-statement --> break-statement